 I am an assistant professor of political science at Clark University.
-My work focuses on policing in reform-era China and explores themes of local governance, legitimacy, and authoritarian control.
-My academic articles have appeared in the China Quarterly, Asian Survey, and PS: Political Science and Politics.
-More digestible bits of my research have also appeared in The Economist, The Diplomat, and Business Insider.
-I received my PhD in political science from UC Berkeley in 2016, and am currently working on a book manuscript entitled Policing in the Shadow of Protest.
+I received my PhD in political science from UC Berkeley in 2016, and my work focuses on policing in reform-era China, exploring themes of local governance, legitimacy, and authoritarian control.
+My new book, Policing in the Shadow of Protest, is forthcoming with Cornell University Press.
+My academic articles have appeared in Comparative Politics, the China Quarterly, Asian Survey, Europe-Asia Studies, China Law and Society Review, and PS: Political Science and Politics.
+More digestible bits of my research have also appeared in The Economist, The Diplomat, and East Asia Forum.